 High quality communication is an integral part of effective health, safety and wellbeing management.

-……………………………..
-School will consult with recognised trade union and other employee representatives on matters affecting health and safety via the safety forums and meetings outlined below.
+Mighty Oaks Academy Trust will consult with recognised trade union and other employee representatives on matters affecting health and safety via the safety forums and meetings outlined below.

 School Health and Safety Committee